anthelix/anth_blog/_posts/2020-05-13-oh-my-kaggle.md

 - Airline Delay and Cancellation Data: more data about flights

 I limit the loading of files to 1000 lines while exploring with Python.

+I read "La Logique pas a pas"(Logic step by step) by Jacques Duparc, The theory of sets more specifically.
+I love that book!
+I learn about `df.read_` to load files.

 Tomorrow, I will work about data clean... or not!
 Step by step, ferociously!